MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

     _Uploading files to blob storage_

-	> The default blob type — block blob — supports up to approximately 195 GB of data per blob.
+	> The default blob type — block blob — supports up to approximately 4.75 TB of data per blob.
 Append blobs are similar to block blobs but are optimized for append operations.
 Page blobs can hold up to 1 TB of data and are used to hold virtual hard disks (VHDs) for virtual machines.

 1. Confirm that all ten .jpg files were uploaded to the "images" container.